-A distributor is a person or company appointed to distribute the products of a manufacturer or other supplier on an ongoing basis, usually in respect of a particular market or markets.
-Distributorships form the basis of much national and international trade.
+A distributor is a company appointed to distribute the products of a manufacturer or other supplier on an ongoing basis, usually in respect of a particular market or markets.
+Distributorships form the basis of much national and international trade in goods.

-This distribution agreement has been designed for use in the situation where the distributor will not have any form of exclusivity in the market in question - i.e. non-exclusive distributorships.
+These distribution agreements have been designed for use in the situation where the distributor will not have any form of exclusivity in the market in question - i.e. non-exclusive distributorships.
 Accordingly, the supplier may continue to distribute its own products in the marketplace, and may appoint other third party distributors in the market.

 - Territories: within what area is the distributor appointed to distribute the products?

 - Delivery, risk and title: how will the products be delivered to the distributor, who will be responsible if they are damaged or lost in transit, and when does the distributor gain ownership of the products?

 - Warranties: to what extent does the supplier warrant the quality of the products being supplied, their compliance with local regulations, and so on?

 You will need to check whether any applicable law affects the legality and enforceability of the restrictions in the template on the distributor, in particular the restrictions on the distribution of products by the distributor outside the designated territory.

 The standard-form agreement is 20 pages long, while the long-form agreement is 27 pages long.
 The documents are made available to download from this website, immediately following purchase, in a zip file containing Microsoft Word (.docx) files.